 March 31st, 2018

-In clinic you get to see so many different types of patients.
+In clinic, you get to see so many different types of patients.
 In Professor Majinge's clinic we saw patients who were from high-ranking government offices or family members of those individuals and individuals who identified as 'kulima' which means villager or subsistence farmer.

-There are also a wide range of medical concerns too.
+There is also a wide range of medical concerns too.
 Patients have similar complaints to the patients that we see in the United States, but it can be fun to do the full scale of services yourself.
 I got to see patients in clinic, take them over to the ultrasound room to image them, then schedule for surgery, and then actually do the surgery myself.
 I had more continuity of care in my clinic in Dodoma where half my patients traveled over 20-30 miles to see me, than in my clinic at HCMC.

-Pamela Mills, MD, MPH completed a 4 week rotation in Dodoma, Tanzania.
+Pamela Mills, MD, MPH completed a 4-week rotation in Dodoma, Tanzania.
 Pamela left for Africa on Monday, November 28th and returned to Minneapolis on Saturday, December 24th.
 Below are some of Pamela's reactions to her time spent abroad.

 Today was my first day working at DCMC.
-The schedule and style is very different than what I am accustomed to in the United States.
+The schedule and style are very different than what I am accustomed to in the United States.
 The pace is more laid back and the schedule is much more fluid.
 We started the day at 0700 hours with a group devotion/signing service which is designed for staff and patients at DCMC.
-This is followed by morning report where all of our patients are discussed.
+This is followed by a morning report where all of our patients are discussed.
 This is tricky to follow sometimes as it is mostly in Swahili with some English and rapid changes between the languages.

 I went on rounds with one of the house officers.
 There were 10 patients and it took about 2 hours to see them all.
 Many of the discussions were in Swahili, so I read the patient charts while the officer spoke with the patients.
 Luckily all of the charts are in English!